7 Social Commerce Trends for 2021

 Facebook famously alienated many of its regular users by requiring them to start paying for their posts to be as visible as they once were for free.
 Facebook was hoping to cash in on the growing trend it saw for social commerce, but this, along with its refusal to stamp out fake news and offensive content on the site, has ended up driving some disgruntled businesses into the arms of competitors.
 But where one network fails, another will step in to compete with a more user- and business-friendly model.

 Pinduoduo is one of the newer Chinese eCommerce platforms that has quickly risen to be the cream of the crop with its powerful and innovative social commerce business model.
 They give special prices and discounts to those who share products on huge groups in messenger chat services like Zalo; the more people who the product is shared with and who agree to buy it, the cheaper the price for everyone.
-However, some commentators note that Pinduoduo is not making a profit, holding up their business model with inflated stock prices and advertising, and that their bubble may soon burst.
+However, some commentators note that Pinduoduo is not making a profit, holding up their business model with inflated stock prices and advertising and that its bubble may soon burst.

 Again, this is not an argument against the use of social commerce as a sales tool.
 Rather, these examples support the case for responsible scalability of commerce sites with a stable growth model.
 Social commerce can and should form a part of retailers’ sales and marketing strategies going into the future, but they cannot be the sole focus.
 Social media are just one more channel in an Omnichannel approach to retail.